brett3182/FIFO/README.md

 **<ins> fifo_top.sv:</ins>** The top module wires up write side, read side, the two synchronizers, and the memory.
 Exposes the FIFO ports and flags.

-**fifo_write.sv:** It contains the write clock domain logic -  increments the write pointer, makes the write address, and raises the full and almost_full flags based on the synced read pointer.
+**<ins>fifo_write.sv:</ins>** It contains the write clock domain logic -  increments the write pointer, makes the write address, and raises the full and almost_full flags based on the synced read pointer.

-**fifo_read.sv:** It contains the read clock domain logic - increments the read pointer, makes the read address, and raises empty and almost_empty flags based on the synced write pointer.
+**<ins>fifo_read.sv:</ins>** It contains the read clock domain logic - increments the read pointer, makes the read address, and raises empty and almost_empty flags based on the synced write pointer.

-**fifo_sync_r2w.sv:** Two flip-flop synchronizer to bring the read Gray pointer safely into the write clock domain.
+**<ins>fifo_sync_r2w.sv:</ins>** Two flip-flop synchronizer to bring the read Gray pointer safely into the write clock domain.

-**fifo_sync_w2r.sv:** Two flip-flop synchronizer to bring the write Gray pointer safely into the read clock domain.
+**<ins>fifo_sync_w2r.sv:</ins>** Two flip-flop synchronizer to bring the write Gray pointer safely into the read clock domain.

-**fifo_memory.sv:** It is the storage array whcih does synchronous writes on wclk, simple async read via raddr.
+**<ins>fifo_memory.sv:</ins>** It is the storage array whcih does synchronous writes on wclk, simple async read via raddr.

 ### Design Verification using SystemVerilog Testbench

-**1) Write then Read (tb_fifo_write_then_read.sv):** This part is basically "Fill it, then drain it".
+**<ins>1) Write then Read (tb_fifo_write_then_read.sv):</ins>** This part is basically "Fill it, then drain it".
 It is testing that the FIFO correctly fills from empty to full under a faster write clock, asserts walmost_full near 3/4th depth and wfull at capacity, then drains back to empty in order with ralmost_empty and rempty asserting at the tail.

 **Output:** *The design was compiled and simulated using Synopsys VCS and Synopsys Verdi*